It is one of the first combinations between 3D printing and self-healing materials: the future will be full of it.

 After two hours at 60 ° most of these objects have completely repaired themselves (for the sensors it takes longer because of the electronic components).

-The "healing" time is further reduced by increasing the temperature.
+Il “healing” time is further reduced by increasing the temperature.

-“In a temperature range of 40 to 60 degrees,” comments the first author of the research Kunhao Yu, “and at different times the materials repair themselves 100%.
-The process also takes place at room temperature”.
+“In a temperature range from 40 to 60 degrees,” comments the first author of the research Kunhao Yu, “and at different times the materials repair themselves 100%.
+The process also takes place at room temperature".

 Here is the research published in Nature.